Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 Contract Constraints
 ********************

-`Contract constraints` are requirements placed on the the contract's initial parameters.
-The constraint is checked when the contract is deployed.
-Contract deployment only succeeds if the constraints are satsified - if the constraints are not satisfied, then the deployment fails.
+A `contract constraint` is a requirement placed on the the contract's initial parameters.
+A contract constraint provides a way of establishing a contract invariant as soon as the contract is deployed, thus preventing the contract being deployed with non-sensical parameters.

-Contract constraints are declared using the following syntax:
+A contract constraint is declared using the following syntax:

 .. code-block:: ocaml